deeptiGarg/Classification-on-Autism-Dataset/README.md

 The target class is a boolean value as YES/NO which determines if the patient is likely to have ASD or not.

-Though the the dataset is relatively clean, still data pre-processing is essential.
+Though the the dataset is relatively clean, still data pre-processing is essential. -
+1. Handling Missing Value - Predictions based on Random Forest with accuracy >70% used to fill in the missing values.
+2. Outlier/Noise Detection - Substituted with average value.
+3. Normalization - Performed normalization on continuous valued column.
+4. One hot encoding - One hot encoded(OHE) the categorical data into numerical data, which handles some of the string type values.
+5. Feature Selection - Used Random Forest to do feature engineering.
+Groups of similar and highly correlated feature are replaced by 1 feature.

-Model Building -
+# Model Building -
 The following different supervised machine learning algorithms are used to build and evaluate the performance of the model.
 1. Decision Trees
 2. Random Forests